-- 3. We are particularly supportive of the decision of the Board to build on the work of the TCFD and its recommendations and we welcome the use of the four-pillar structure that many entities and stakeholders are familiar with governance, strategy, risk management and metrics and targets. - 4.
-In this regard, there are some instances within the Exposure Draft where requirements go above and beyond those that are set out within the TCFD recommendations, and we would urge the Board to exercise caution here.
+- 7. We are particularly supportive of the decision of the Board to build on the work of the Task Force on Climate-related Financial Disclosures (TCFD) and its recommendations, and we welcome the use of the four-pillar structure that many entities and stakeholders are familiar with - governance, strategy, risk management and metrics and targets. - 8.
+In this regard, there are some instances within the exposure draft where requirements go above and beyond those that are set out within the TCFD recommendations, and we encourage the Board to exercise caution here.
 Sometimes these 'top ups' to TCFD may, in our view, lead to boilerplate, unhelpful disclosures.
-An example of this is provided in our answer to Question 2 below, which discusses concerns over the additional governance disclosure requirements. - 5.
-In other cases, we feel that the additions to TCFD recommendations in the Exposure Draft may go too far and require entities to disclose information beyond what is possible and reasonable.
-An example of this is provided in our answer to Question 9 below where we note that the Exposure Draft requires disclosure of Scope 3 GHG emissions, excluding the term 'if appropriate' used within the TCFD recommendations. - 6.
-Additionally, the Exposure Draft requires entities to disclose how each of their targets compare with those created by the latest international agreement on climate change something that is not part of the TCFD recommendations.
-A concern explained further in our answer to Question 10 below is that this requirement may increase the threat of greenwashing, which would be a highly undesirable outcome.
+An example of this is provided in our answer to Question 2 below, which discusses concerns over the additional governance disclosure requirements.

+- 9. In other cases, we feel that the additions to TCFD recommendations in the exposure draft may go too far and require entities to disclose information beyond what is possible and reasonable.
+An example of this is provided in our answer to Question 9 below, where we note that the exposure draft requires disclosure of Scope 3 GHG emissions, excluding the term 'if appropriate' used within the TCFD recommendations. - 10.
+Additionally, the exposure draft requires entities to disclose how each of their targets compare with those created by the latest international agreement on climate change something that is not part of the TCFD recommendations.
+We recognise the value of entities being asked to make a statement of their ambitions concerning their contribution to the latest international agreement, but are concerned that a comparison is not appropriate, as explained further in our answer to Question 10.